Build Your First Agent

 return response.text

-# Agent Sim handlers are sync, so run the async MAF agent here.
+# Platform handlers are sync, so run the async MAF agent here.

 ctx.reply(asyncio.run(run_agent()))